Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones banned in county parks unless in specifically designated areas or with director approval.
-Fee-based map available of affected county parks.
+Drones prohibited in most county parks and recreational areas unless in designated compatible areas or with Director authorization.

 View source